SPD attacks traffic light - "Ideological aberrations"

 At the start of the election year, Brandenburg's SPD deputy leader Katrin Lange fiercely attacked the traffic light coalition in the federal government.
 The Finance Minister accused the alliance of SPD, Greens and FDP of being a cause of discontent, particularly in the east of Germany.
 In her criticism, the SPD politician took particular aim at the Greens, who are a coalition partner in Brandenburg alongside the CDU.
 New state parliaments will be elected in Saxony, Thuringia and Brandenburg in September.
 The AfD has recently been ahead in the polls in each case.

 "I would advise everyone to take the mood very seriously.
-There are reasons for it," the Finance Minister told the Märkische Oderzeitung newspaper (Wednesday/Print, Monday online).
-However, Brandenburg is "all in all in a good position".
+There are reasons for it," the Finance Minister told the Märkische Oderzeitung newspaper.
+However, Brandenburg is "all in all doing well".
 The SPD is "probably not entirely uninvolved" in this.
 "Of course, the federal trend is not helping us at the moment.
-But we are not the traffic light coalition in Berlin either.
+But we're not the traffic light coalition in Berlin either.
 In comparison, sometimes a scattered bunch of chickens is still a well-positioned fighting formation."

 According to Lange, resentment has grown.
 "Nobody in Europe, from Sweden to Italy, has understood Germany's migration policy for a long time.
 Then there's the German energy transition, which is not a role model for anyone worldwide either," she said.
 "When it comes to a sensible migration policy, it's basically the Greens who are constantly putting the brakes on.
 We also have them to thank for the ideological aberrations in climate and energy policy, which are causing acceptance to plummet.
 That's why resentment is growing, and not just in the East."